-When pressure increase inside the containment is indicated, the containment spray system is automatically started and the pumps (usually with 3×100% redundancy) take a suction from the tank (refueling water storage tank can be also used) and pump the water into spray nozzles located in the upper part of the containment.
+When pressure increase inside the Containment is indicated, the containment spray system is automatically started, and the pumps (usually with 3×100% redundancy) take suction from the tank (refueling water storage tank can also be used) and pump the water into spray nozzles located in the upper part of the Containment.
 The water droplets, being cooler than the steam, will remove heat from the steam, which will cause the steam to condense.
 This will cause a reduction in the pressure of the building and will also reduce the temperature of the containment atmosphere.
 The spray system usually contains extra chemical additives dissolved in the tank to enhance the removal of particular radionuclides from the containment atmosphere.
-Especially radioiodine, which is of particular importance, can be effectively bonded to potassium hydroxide or sodium hydroxide.
+Especially radioiodine, which is important, can be effectively bonded to potassium hydroxide or sodium hydroxide.

-Most of Boiling Water Reactors (BWR) containments use pressure-suppression pools in order to maintain the integrity of the containment building.
-The major containment designs are the Mark I, Mark II and the Mark III.
+Most Boiling Water Reactors (BWR) containments use pressure-suppression pools to maintain the integrity of the containment building.
+The major containment designs are the Mark I, Mark II, and Mark III.
 The Mark I and Mark II containments consist of two main parts:

 - Drywell.
 A drywell houses the reactor coolant system.

 - Wetwell.
-A wetwell is a suppression chamber, which stores a large body of water and therefore it is commonly called as the suppression pool.
+A wetwell is a suppression chamber, which stores a large body of water, and therefore it is commonly called the suppression pool.

 Water spray systems are usually installed in both the drywell and the wetwell.
-The Mark III design consists of a primary containment and a drywell.
+The Mark III design consists of primary Containment and a drywell.

-Containment buildings and containment pressure-suppression systems vary widely depending on certain reactor design.
-In some cases really unique technologies can be installed.
+Containment buildings and containment pressure-suppression systems vary widely depending on certain reactor designs.
+In some cases, unique technologies can be installed.
 For example, the containment building of Loviisa NPP uses two ice condensers as the pressure-suppression system.

 Ice Condenser Containment Building

 This system has many positive features.
-Pressure suppression via ice condensers is very effective because of the ability of ice to absorb high amount of energy during a phase transition.
+Pressure suppression via ice condensers is very effective because of the ability of ice to absorb a high amount of energy during a phase transition.
 This feature allows containment building to be much smaller than conventional containment buildings.
-Moreover water from melting of ice can be used for passive cooling and flooding of the small-sized cavity (in the case of Loviisa NPP), where the reactor is located.
+Moreover, water from ice melting can be used for passive cooling and flooding of the small-sized cavity (in the case of Loviisa NPP), where the reactor is located.

-Ice condenser containments were designed by Westinghouse in the late 1970s and early 1980s, therefore in the United States there are 9 ice condenser containments on 5 sites.
-Except Loviisa NPP there is one other ice condenser unit in the world, the Ohi plant in Japan.
+Westinghouse designed ice condenser containments in the late 1970s and early 1980s, therefore in the United States, there are 9 ice condenser containments on 5 sites.
+Except for Loviisa NPP, there is one other ice condenser unit globally, the Ohi plant in Japan.